 Ben Perfitt

-Great, and I guess finally, in kind of looking into the future, where does Paratus go from here?
-What innovations do you expect to see in renewable energy markets in the insurance side going forward?
+Looking ahead, where does Paratus go from here?
+What innovations do you expect in renewable energy insurance?

 Gus Majed